What do the Mayor's Executive Orders entail?

 Animal Care & Protective Services has resumed normal operations.

 Are activities for children available at the Kids Hope Alliance?

-Kids Hope Alliance afterschool activities will be suspended as long as school is out.
-A list of virtual resources is available on the KHA website
+A list of resources for Jacksonville families is available on the KHA website

 Are Municipal Code and Compliance Division magistrate hearings canceled?